MagicMirrorOrg/MagicMirror/modules/README.md

 }
 ````

-**Note:** Currently there is no fallback if a translation identifier does not exist in one language.
-Right now you always have to add all identifier to all your translations even if they are not translated yet (see [#191](https://github.com/MichMich/MagicMirror/issues/191)).
+**Note:** although comments are officially not supported in JSON files, MagicMirror allows it by stripping the comments before parsing the JSON file.
+Comments in translation files could help other translators.

 ## The Node Helper: node_helper.js

 The node helper is a Node.js script that is able to do some backend task to support your module.
 For every module type, only one node helper instance will be created.
 For example: if your MagicMirror uses two calendar modules, there will be only one calendar node helper instantiated.

 **Note:** Because there is only one node helper per module type, there is no default config available within your module.
 It's your task to send the desired config from your module to your node helper.